-Beginning on Monday, April 18 field-of-study restrictions will be removed and you may attempt to register for a formerly restricted course, provided you have met all other prerequisites and requirements for the course.
+Beginning on Monday of Phase II, field-of-study restrictions will be removed and you may attempt to register for a formerly restricted course, provided you have met all other prerequisites and requirements for the course.
 If a course is full, you may place yourself on the course waitlist; not all courses will utilize an electronic waitlist.
 Students may wait-list for only ONE section of a course.
-You cannot wait-list yourself for multiple sections of the same course or registered for one section and wait-listed for a different section of the same course.
-If you are in violation of the wait list policy, you will be removed all course wait lists.
+You cannot waitlist yourself for multiple sections of the same course or register for one section and wait-list for a different section of the same course.
+If you are in violation of the wait list policy, you will be removed from all course wait lists.
 Wait list notification will begin after Phase I of Registration.
-You have 48 hours from the time the notification email is sent to log into MyDUSIS and add the course.
+You have 24 hours from the time the notification email is sent to log into Self Service and add the course.
 If you do not act upon the notification, you will be removed from the waitlist.
 It is your responsibility to check your email regularly if you are on a waitlist.
 Placing yourself on a wait list DOES NOT guarantee you a seat in the course.
 Seats in some courses will be held for entering first-year students until after the end of summer orientation.
 Seats in some courses will not become available.

-Students planning to repeat a lecture section ONLY of CHEM 001, 002, 097, 108 and BIO 012 and/or BIO 013, may register for the lecture section without the lab via MyDUSIS.
-For assistance with any other repeat course registration-related issues, please contact Katie Shields at email@example.com for assistance and include your Drake ID along with your request.
+Students planning to repeat a lecture section ONLY may register for the lecture section without the lab via Self Service.
+For assistance with any other repeat course registration-related issues, please contact Allyssa Ruths (firstname.lastname@example.org) and include your Drake ID along with your request.

 The cross-enrollment program provides full-time Drake students the opportunity to take a 3 credit course through DMACC or Grand View during the Fall or Spring semesters.
 No more than 100 Drake students may cross-enroll at each institution per semester.
 Cross-enrollment is available on a first-come, first-served basis.
 Students must follow the proper procedures to secure cross-enrollment status for the semester they would like to cross-enroll.